kalappak/kalappak/README.md

 - 👋 Hi, I’m Kalappa Kanchagara
-- 👀 I’m interested in Backend and AI
+- 👀 I’m interested in Backend and AI/ML
 - 💞️ Working as Python Developer
 - 📫 How to reach me kalappakanchagara@gmail.com